maxcolliander/PingMe/README.md

 **PingMe** is a bot that automates content posting on **Threads** using AI-generated responses from **DeepSeek**.

 ## Features
-- Auto-post content on Threads
+- Auto-post Content on Threads
-- AI generated Responses
+- AI Generated Responses
-- Schedule single Posts
+- Schedule Single Posts

 ## Future Features
 - Schedule Multiple Posts